 Select TRANSCRIPTIONS from the main menu to see a listing of counties by census year with the number of records online for each.
-Then select Details to see which Pieces/Places are online for that county.
+Then select Details to see which Pieces and/or Places are online for that county.

 You can also see graphs of progress for each county and year by selecting Totals Graph or Percentage Graph.